volaxrelax/relaxtoken/ERC-Proposal-2-Tier-Token.md

     mapping(uint256 -> mapping(uint256 -> address)) rentals

 The first uint256 stores the `tokenId`.
 The second uint256 represents the time slot index.
-Each time slot can be any duration set at by the smart contract constructor.
+Each time slot can be any duration set by the smart contract constructor.
 For example, it can be an hour for a bike rental contract and a day for a property rental contract.

 `startIndex` and `endIndex` refers to the second uint256 above.